Stephen Hawking: Death

-Inscribed on his memorial stone are the words "Here lies what was mortal of Stephen Hawking 1942–2018" and his most famed equation.
-He directed, at least fifteen years before his death, that the Bekenstein–Hawking entropy equation be his epitaph.
+Following the cremation, a service of thanksgiving was held at Westminster Abbey on 15 June 2018, after which his ashes were interred in the Abbey's nave, between the graves of scientists Isaac Newton and Charles Darwin.
+(Note: Attributed to multiple references:) Inscribed on his memorial stone are the words: "Here lies what was mortal of Stephen Hawking 1942–2018" and an equation describing the temperature of Hawking radiation emitted by black holes.
 (Note: By considering the effect of a black hole's event horizon on virtual particle production, Hawking found in 1974, much to his surprise, that black holes emit black-body radiation associated with a temperature that can be expressed (in the nonspinning case) as: